-Only the Opteron processors have NUMA architecture.
+Both the AMD Opteron and modern Intel processors have NUMA architectures.
 The following kernel parameters affect processing on NUMA nodes.
-All these parameters are enabled by default in RedHawk pre-built x86\64 kernels.
+All these parameters are enabled by default in 64-bit RedHawk pre-built kernels.

-NUMA, X86\64\ACPI\NUMA, K8\NUMA
+NUMA and ACPI\NUMA, X86\64\ACPI\NUMA and AMD\NUMA

 These kernel parameters must be enabled for NUMA kernel support.
-They are accessible under the Processor Type and Features selection in the Kernel Configuration GUI and are enabled by default in all pre-built RedHawk x86\64 kernels.
+They are accessible under the Processor Type and Features selection in the Kernel Configuration GUI and are enabled by default in all pre-built RedHawk kernels.